hoangnamu/crowdinScript/README.md

 # crowdinScript
-A helper tool for add a list of Crowdin strings sequentially
+A helper tool for adding a list of Crowdin strings sequentially

-According to Crowdin API https://developer.crowdin.com/api/v2/#operation/api.projects.strings.post We can only add one single string at a time.
-Therefore, if we have a list of project id and file id and a list of strings, this script will add those strings to each project
+According to Crowdin API https://developer.crowdin.com/api/v2/#operation/api.projects.strings.post We can only add one string at a time.
+Therefore, if we have a list of strings and a bunch of projects.
+This is a real pain in the ass.
+This script will add those strings to each project sequentially.

 First, list of projects with file id is required.
 It should be in JSON format

 Example: